Monon Trail

-The Monon Trail (known as the Monon Greenway in Carmel) is a rail trail located entirely within the state of Indiana.
-The Monon Railroad was a popular railroad line connecting the cities of Chicago and Indianapolis, with stops at major settlements along its route.
+The Monon Trail (known as the Monon Greenway in Carmel) is a rail trail located entirely within the U.S. state of Indiana.
+It runs along the main line of the Monon Railroad, a popular railroad line connecting the cities of Chicago and Indianapolis with stops at major locations.
 After the decline of railroad travel and the sale of the company in 1987, the portion of the line between Indianapolis and Delphi, Indiana, was abandoned.

 In Northwest Indiana, the trail is 4.4 mi long, running through Lake County from Munster to Hammond.
 In the Indianapolis area, the trail consists of 18.1 mi running through Hamilton and Marion counties, connecting Indianapolis, Carmel and Westfield.
-The trail has been extended to Sheridan, making the total length 25 mi.
+The trail has been extended through Sheridan to the Hamilton-Boone County line, making the total length 25 mi.

 The first portions of the trail were created in the late 1990s, but it has been consistently extended in both of its segments since then.
 The trail is a shared use path complete with trailheads, park amenities and local attractions near it.

 Northwest Indiana segment

 Northwest Indiana's portion of the Monon covers 4.4 mi, starting at the Pennsy Greenway near the Illinois–Indiana border in Munster, and running north to the Erie Lackawanna Trailhead in downtown Hammond.

 In 2014, the trail was significantly extended, with a segment opening between Munster and Hammond.
 The segment connected a previously existing portion of the Monon Trail located entirely within Munster.
 The extension required the reconstruction of the old 1909 railroad bridge across the Little Calumet River, at a cost of approximately $1.5 million.

 The Northern Indiana Commuter Transportation District, which operates the South Shore commuter rail service, is reconstructing a portion of the rail route along the old Monon right-of-way.
-The West Lake Corridor project was planned to provide service from southern Lake County communities to and from downtown Chicago; it is estimated to be completed in 2025.
+The West Lake Corridor project is planned to provide service from southern Lake County communities to and from downtown Chicago; it is estimated to be completed in 2025.